Moffefe/MycoBox/docs/hardware-overview.md

 This interface allows basic controller information to remain available directly on the device without requiring a phone or computer.

-More detailed configuration is performed through the web interface.
+More detailed configuration is performed through the local web interface.

 ---